 Is the applicant able to present their approach to the public in an engaging manner?
-The outcome of public online ratings of applicant videos is an indicator.
 Does the applicant state their willingness to engage the public on global health issues and their research in an ongoing and creative manner?

 7. Boldness and Creativity